 I. PLAYERS: ELIGIBILITY AND TEAM ASSIGNMENTS:

-1. An “eligible player” is an individual who has been “accepted” into the organization by the Board of Directors or its designee.
+1. An “eligible player” is an individual who has been “accepted” into the organization by the Board of Directors or it’s designee.
 The age criterion for acceptance into the League is specified in the organization’s bylaws.
 Any individual not so accepted is deemed an “ineligible player”.
+Players must pay registration before being eligible to play.

-In order to play in the League a player must be assigned to a team roster by the Team Selection Committee.
+To play in the League, a player must be assigned to a team roster by the Team Selection Committee.
 Any violation may result in the expulsion of the unassigned player(s) from the League and/or forfeiture of any or all games in which the unassigned player(s) participated.

 2. The Team Selection Committee has the authority to move players as necessary to meet the needs of the League.